Yes You CAN Donate Your 2010 RMD to Charity!

 Thanks to Kay Bell at Bankrate.com for the update on RMD charitable donations in “How the New Tax Law Affects Your 2010 Taxes”.

-Kristine McKinley is a fee-only financial planner located in Lee’s Summit, Missouri.
+Kristine McKinley is a fee only financial planner in Kansas City, Missouri.
 Kristine provides retirement planning, tax preparation and planning, investment reviews and comprehensive financial planning on a fee-only, as needed basis.
 To schedule your complimentary introduction meeting, please contact Kristine at email@example.com.